Lifestyle changes can help:

 - Optimize how your immune system works so you can fight against cancer.

-- Make your outlook better, so you can enjoy life to the fullest.
+- Make your emotional outlook better, so you can enjoy life to the fullest.

-- Avoid other problems that could make it harder for you to get better.
+- Avoid other problems that could complicate your health.

 - Quit smoking